intellij-dlanguage/intellij-dlanguage/README.md

   * [Dfmt](https://github.com/Hackerpilot/dfmt)

 If you put these tools on your path you can go to Preferences -> Other Settings -> D Tools and just click autofind on each of the tools and it will find them.
 Otherwise you will need to select the correct path to the tool for each one.

+There is a nice blog post about setting up the tools at: [www.samael.me.uk](http://www.samael.me.uk/2015/12/d-plugin-for-intellij-idea.html)

 #### Configuring DCD